Free C# Tutorials

 We're setting the default folder to be C. This would assume that the user had a hard drive called C. If you want to set the Initial Directory to the "My Documents" folder of any computer, try this after the equals sign, instead of "C:":

-This will get the folder path to the My Document folder (Personal folder), which is also known as the Documents folder in Windows.
+This will get the folder path to the My Document folder (Personal folder), which is called the Documents folder in Vista and Windows 7.
 You need to do it this way because different users will have different user names, and there's no way for you to tell beforehand.

 But run your programme and try it out.
-The location at the top should have
+The Look in box should have

 For the File name area, you can use the FileName Property.
 Add this line to your code (add it before the final line):